 According to the Respondent, the Complainants were immediately asked to return to work on their next scheduled shift, and they were informed that refusal to return to work would result in the suspension of their health benefits.
 The Respondent notified the Complainants by letter dated June 28, 1989 that, if their health benefits coverage was terminated, they could choose to continue such coverage at their expense for a period of up to 18 months under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 The Respondent notified the Complainants by letter dated July 6, 1989 that because they had not returned to work, their employer-provided health benefits coverage was terminated effective July 5, 1989.
-Some of the Complainants elected to continue their coverage by paying the appropriate premium to the Respondent's COBRA administrator.
-Employer-provided coverage was reinstated when the Complainants returned to work on July 18, 1989.
+Health benefits coverage was reinstated when the Complainants returned to work on July 18, 1989.

-The Complainants contend that the Respondent should pay the medical expenses incurred by them and their dependents during the period from July 5, 1989 through July 17, 1989 because Article XX of the National Bituminous Coal Wage Agreement ("Wage Agreement") of 1988 does not provide for the cancellation of health benefits coverage during an unauthorized work stoppage.
-The Complainants also request reimbursement of any health insurance premiums they paid to continue their health benefits coverage during the work stoppage pursuant to COBRA.
+The Complainants have submitted copies of unpaid bills for medical expenses incurred by them and their dependents from July 5, 1989 through July 17, 1989.
+The Complainants contend that the company should pay these medical expenses because Article XX of the National Bituminous Coal Wage Agreement ("Wage Agreement") does not provide for the cancellation of health benefits coverage during an unauthorized work stoppage.